 From Ohio History Central

-Clarence A. Crane spent his youth in Garrettsville, Ohio.
-His father produced maple sugar.
-After a courtship of only two months, Clarence Crane married Grace Edna Hart on June 1, 1898.
+Clarence Crane married Grace Edna Hart on June 1, 1898, after a courtship of only two months.
 The following summer, the couple's only child was born, poet Harold Hart Crane.
 The Cranes' marriage was a difficult one.
 Grace Crane suffered from mental illness, and the couple separated on several occasions.
 The marriage finally ended in divorce on April 7, 1917.

 Despite his troubled personal life, Crane prospered as a businessman.
 He worked for his father until 1903, when he formed his own maple sugar business in Warren, Ohio.
 Crane's company quickly emerged as the largest producer of maple sugar in the world.
 In 1909, Crane sold the business, but he continued to work for the firm as a salesman in Cleveland, Ohio, for the next two years.
 In 1911, Crane began to produce chocolate candy in Cleveland.
 His company was known as the Queen Victoria Chocolate Company.